arshghanchi/arshghanchi-Mac-app-developer-intern-repo/code_smells.md

 ⭐ What Are Code Smells?

 Code smells are patterns in code that indicate deeper design or readability problems.
-They don’t stop the program from running, but they make future work harder.
+They don't stop the program from running, but they make future work harder.

 🔥 1.
 Magic Numbers & Strings
 ❌ Smelly Code